CHRONIC PAIN CHAMPIONS

 INSTEAD OF STARTING YOUR DAY WITH A LIMITED NUMBER OF SPOONS, YOU HAVE THE ABILITY TO SELF-CHARGE THROUGHOUT THE DAY TO BOOST ENERGY AND IMPROVE MOOD.

+The theory assumes people with chronic pain have only so much emotional and physical energy each day to do the things they want to do.
 You start each day with a finite number of spoons.
 Each spoon represents a unit of energy.
 As you use up your energy, you take away a spoon.

 The problem with the theory: there isn't a way to add more spoons (energy) or to make each spoon last longer than expected.